Athena SWAN Award

 "I am delighted that the Centre for Environment and Sustainability has received the Athena SWAN Bronze Award.
-Advancing gender equality is key to sustainability, as identified in the United Nation’s Sustainable Development Goal five “Gender Equality,” and is thus also central to CES’s ethos."Prof Angela Druckman, Professor of Sustainable Consumption and Production
+Advancing gender equality is key to sustainability, as identified in the United Nation’s Sustainable Development Goal five “Gender Equality,” and is thus also central to CES’s ethos."Prof Angela Druckman, Director of the Centre for Environment and Sustainability and Professor of Sustainable Consumption and Production

 About the Athena Swan Award